microsoft/live-share/docs/quickstart/browser-join.md

 2. Click the `Live Share` button on the status bar.
 If prompted, sign in with either a GitHub or Microsoft identity
 3. Share the session URL with the developers you want to collaborate with!

-Once someone clicks that link, their browser will launch, and automatically join them into your collaboration session.
+Once someone clicks that link, their browser will launch, and they'll be asked whether they'd like to join the session from the Web or Visual Studio/VS Code.
 They can choose to authenticate with their GitHub or Microsoft identity, or continue as an anonymous guest.
-However, since the collaboration experience is entirely running in the browser, they won't need to actually follow any setup/installation instructions in order to start working with you.

 ## Joining from the Desktop

-While Visual Studio Code for the Web provides a lightweight, installation-free experience, many developers already have a desktop client installed, and may prefer tom collaborate from there.
+While Visual Studio Code for the Web provides a lightweight, installation-free experience, many developers already have a desktop client installed, and may prefer to collaborate from there.
 As a result, the Live Share extension makes it easy to join a collaboration session from the desktop, in addition to the vscode.dev-based client.

 ### Opening from Web

-If someone sent you a Live Share link, and you opened it in your browser, you can transition to the desktop using one of the following commands:
+If someone sent you a Live Share link, and you opened it in your browser, you can easily transition to the desktop using one of the following commands:

 1. Clicking the "hamburger" menu in the upper left-hand corner of the editor, and selecting `Open in VS Code` or `Open in Visual Studio`
 1. Click the green `Live Share` status bar button in the lower left-hand corner of the editor, and selecting `Open in VS Code` or `Open in Visual Studio`